Watch Our Video Now

 Each summer I worked on the boardwalk as did my brothers and we enjoyed going to the beach and to Steeplechase Park one of the first theme parks in the United States.

 Last year I covered the Coney Island Mermaid Parade, held each year and is the largest art parade in the nation!
 It is a celebration of ancient mythology and honky-tonk rituals of the seaside.
 Last year and it was a blast.
 Covering it again on Saturday, June 18th again.
 See our full article with video here.

 Visiting Sesame Place in Langhorne, PA was going to be an adventure.
 For me, reliving some of my youth, for my three grandchildren a new and exciting adventure, one they have never experienced before.

-The drive from Hazlet, NJ to Langhorne, PA was a pleasant one and only took a an hour and fifteen minutes, not bad at all and very little traffic on a Sunday.
+The drive from Hazlet, NJ to Langhorne, PA was a pleasant one and only took an hour and fifteen minutes, not bad at all and very little traffic on a Sunday.

-We had arranged to meet Mike Taylor their Director of Park Operations and Victoria Rihl, Associate Manager, Interactive Marketing on our arrival so we could get our video intro and get a bit more information about the park.
+I had arranged to meet Mike Taylor their Director of Park Operations and Victoria Rihl, Associate Manager, Interactive Marketing on our arrival so we could get our video intro and get a bit more information about the park.

 When our three young grandchildren arrived we could see the excitement in their faces.
 You can see twins Gabe and Sydney handing their e-tickets to the attendant.